fruvs/Copycord/README.md

 > [!IMPORTANT]
 > **Features:**
-> - Instantly clones host server categories and channels on first run
+> - Clones host server categories and channels on first run
 > - Detects channel renames, position changes, and recreates missing channels on the fly
 > - Creates webhooks in all channels used to forward identical messages as they are sent
-> - The user account in the host server handles listening; a separate bot handles relaying, minimizing exposure.
+> - The user account in the host server handles listening; a separate bot handles relaying, minimizing exposure
-> - Supports community server features
+> - Slash commands and community server features
+> - Updated regularly with new feature requests

 ## How It Works